ToshioCP/Gtk4-tutorial/src/sec33.src.md

 It is called when the `listitem` is bound to an item in the list.
 The list items are LeData instances.
 LeData is defined in the file `listeditor.c` (the C source file of the list editor).
-It is a child class of GObject and has two data.
+It is a child class of GObject and has string data which is the content of the line.
-The one is `listitem` which points a first column GtkListItem instance when they are connected.
-Be careful that the GtkListItem instance is *not* the `listitem` in this handler.
-If no GtkListItem is connected, it is NULL.
-The other is `string` which is a content of the line.
   - 10-11: `text` is a child of the `listitem` and it is a GtkText instance.
-And `buffer` is a GtkTextBuffer instance of the `text`.
+And `buffer` is a GtkEntryBuffer instance of the `text`.
   - 12: The LeData instance `data` is an item pointed by the `listitem`.
   - 15-16: Sets the text of `text` to `le_data_look_string (data)`. le\_data\_look\_string returns the string of the `data` and the ownership of the string is still taken by the `data`.
-So, the caller don't need to free the string.
+So, the caller doesn't need to free the string.
   - 18: `g_object_bind_property` binds a property and another object property.
 This line binds the "text" property of the `buffer` (source) and the "string" property of the `data` (destination).
 It is a uni-directional binding (`G_BINDING_DEFAULT`).